Mingkai14/DDGWizard_tra_val/README.md

 # DDGWizard_tra_val

-This repo includes reproducible codes when DDGWizard training, evaluating, and comparing with other ΔΔG predictive methods, as well as reusable data.
+This repo includes reproducible programs when DDGWizard training, evaluating, and comparing with other ΔΔG predictive methods, as well as reusable data.

 # Installation (using python 3.10.13 when developing)